+254 735 204 519 info@conquestadventures.co.ke

 Lake Victoria Birding

-Lake Victoria is Africa’s largest lake by area, the world’s largest tropical lake, and the world’s second-largest freshwater lake by surface area after Lake Superior in North America.
-Lake Victoria is also known in local dialects as “Nam Lolwe” in Luo and “Nalubaale” in Luganda, its ecosystem services serve a population of 30 million people.
+Lake Victoria is Africa’s largest lake by area, the world’s largest tropical lake, and the second-largest freshwater lake by surface area after Lake Superior in North America.
+Locally, it is known as “Nam Lolwe” in Luo and “Nalubaale” in Luganda.
+Its ecosystem supports the livelihoods of more than 30 million people across East Africa.

 .